intel/qpl/doc/source/documentation/introduction_docs/introduction.rst

 ===================================================

-The Intel QPL library uses Intel IAA hardware accelerator that provides compression and decompression of very high throughput combined with analytic primitive functions.
+The Intel QPL library uses Intel IAA hardware that provides compression and decompression of very high throughput combined with analytic primitive functions.
 The primitive functions are commonly used for data filtering during analytic query processing.

 Intel IAA primarily targets: